dominiksalvet/ux430ua-jack-volume/README.md

 sudo make install
 ```

-After the installation, *~/Downloads/ux430ua-jack-volume/* directory won't be required for the program to be working and so it can be removed.
+After the installation, the *~/Downloads/ux430ua-jack-volume/* directory won't be required for the program to be working and so it can be removed.

 ---